Viewing and interpreting reports

 The ends of the whiskers represent the maximum and minimum score.

-Remember, the blue box shows the New Zealand means based on the sample tested by e-asTTle – it is possible for your students to score higher or lower than the students in e-asTTle's sample.
+The blue box shows the New Zealand means based on the sample tested by e-asTTle.
+It is possible for your students to score higher or lower than the students in e-asTTle's sample.

 Students cannot open the objective links on their Individual Learning Pathway Reports.

 How do I view a Tabular Report?
-When I click on the Tabular Report icon, the report does not display.
+When I select the Tabular Report icon, the report does not display.

 This can be due to settings on your computer or internet browser.

-Ensure that pop-ups are enabled.
-You will need to enable pop-ups on the e-asTTle site to be able to view tests and reports.
-The instructions for enabling pop-ups vary for different internet browsers.
+Ensure that pop-ups are enabled so you can view tests and reports.
 You can find instructions about enabling pop-ups on the Help with e-asTTle - General navigation page.

-If you need more help enabling pop-ups for your particular browser, please contact the Education Service Desk at service.desk@education.govt.nz.
+If you need more help enabling pop-ups for your particular browser, contact the Education Service Desk at [email protected].

 Ensure that the correct application is associated with the file download.
 Tabular Reports are downloaded as CSV files (Comma Separated Values File).
 These files need to be associated with an application to open the files.
 The most common applications are either Microsoft Excel (or some other spreadsheet) or Notepad (or some other file editor).